fenago/katacoda-scenarios/mastering-ethereum/machine-learning-ethereum-blockchain/steps/14/text.md

 }
 ```

-Then we add another getter function that gives us all the trained models for a particular ID, as shown in the following code.
+Third, we add another getter function that gives us all the trained models for a particular ID, as shown in the following code.
 This is useful for sellers who want to see what proposals they got for their particular job.
 If we were to implement this machine learning marketplace in a dApp, we'd have to add a few more getters for the jobs and other mappings:

 ```
 /// @notice To get all the proposed trained models for a particular id